LaZeAsh/notes/content/notes/Favorite Quotes.md

 "To get something you never had you have to do something you never did" - Denzel Washington

 "the pain of trying is not as painful as the regret of not trying at all"

+"I hope everybody having a good day, hope everybody accomplished something significant.
+Even if you didn't accomplish something significant don't be discouraged just aim to accomplish something significant tomorrow and the next and so on" - Juice WRLD